rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/digitalocean.md

 ### Docker Daemon

-The [Docker daemon](https://docs.docker.com/engine/docker-overview/#the-docker-daemon) configuration options include:
+If you use Docker, the [Docker daemon](https://docs.docker.com/engine/docker-overview/#the-docker-daemon) configuration options include:

 - **Labels:** For information on labels, refer to the [Docker object label documentation.](https://docs.docker.com/config/labels-custom-metadata/)
 - **Docker Engine Install URL:** Determines what Docker version will be installed on the instance.